zee-ahmed/vault/website/source/docs/config/index.html.md

       by default that TLS will be used.

   * `tls_cert_file` (required unless disabled) - The path to the certificate for TLS.
+To configure the listener to use a CA certificate, concatenate the primary certificate and the CA certificate together.
+The primary certificate should appear first in the combined file.
 This is reloaded via SIGHUP.

   * `tls_key_file` (required unless disabled) - The path to the private key for the certificate.
 This is reloaded via SIGHUP.